 What Happens After You Opt Out of Spokeo

 Once you opt out of Spokeo, it can take a day or two for the change to show up on the site.
-The processing window is usually around 24 to 72 hours.
+Spokeo states that most requests are processed within 24 to 48 hours, though heavier requests can take longer.
 You can verify that the removal worked by visiting your original profile URL.
 If the removal process was successful, the page should say “No Results Found.”

 Once you’ve confirmed that everything went through, it’s critical to stay diligent.
 In addition to Spokeo, many other websites and data brokers display your personal data after aggregating it from online and offline sources, including: